The Birth of Civilisation

 The ship will set sail at 10:00pm.

 Spend the day cruising the Mediterranean and enjoy some time to relax on board and enjoy the wonderful facilities.
-Take advantage of the ship’s spa or state-of-the-art fitness centre or simply lounge by the pool and read a book.
+Take advantage of the ship’s spa or simply lounge by the pool and read a book.